 I would then follow a cleanse with a pre-and pro-biotic for at least 10-30 days.

-Click here for the brand I use or to order products discussed in this blog.
+Click here to order products discussed in this blog.

-I hope this cleanse works as well for you as it has for me.
+I hope this cleanse works as well for you as it has for me and my clients.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.